 Yul Brynner – American actor from Russia

+Yul Brynner is an actor who was born in Russia, lived and worked in America, and his parents had Swiss citizenship.
 Brynner had starred in more than forty films.
 He was famous throughout the world, talented, rich and handsome.

-In 1945, Brynner was invited to the Broadway theater to play the lead role in the musical “Lute Song”.
+In 1945, Brynner was invited to the Broadway theater to play the lead role in the musical Lute Song.

 At the age of 63, he married his fourth wife, Kathy Lee, a 24-year-old ballerina.